danguita/shell/README.md

 ## Motivation

-The motivation behind this is to be able to build and distribute a highly portable development machine with all configuration and tooling I need in my day to day work, ready to be used locally or on a server out of the box.
+The motivation behind this is to enable building a lightweight and highly portable development environment with all configuration and tooling I need in a daily basis.

 For instance, the current configuration provides the following setup: